Ironman Maryland 2021

 Bike – 6:38:22: Overall rank after the bike was #1017.
 Average Bike split was 6:19 for my age group.

-Felt really good to start the bike.
+Felt really good to start the bike at Ironman St. George.
 Wasn’t too cold, or windy (to start).
 Saw my parents just out of the bike chute and they were encouraging as I was heading out of the lake.
 Dad snapped some good pictures too.

 The first 30 miles of the course was a fast out and back route before going around the northside of Sand Hollow Lake.
 I got my first taste of some crosswinds while descending around 35mph and was not comfortable at all.